the-turing-way/the-turing-way/book/website/community-handbook/communication-channels.md

 - **Twitter (@turingway):** Used since 2020, our Twitter presence has played an important role in getting the community engaged in real-time with updates and announcements from the project.
 Follow [@turingway](https://twitter.com/turingway).
 - **Fosstodon (@turingway):** Since 2023, we have been using [Fosstodon](https://fosstodon.org/@turingway), a platform for open science practitioners in our community.
-- **LinkedIn (The Turing Way):** Since late 2023, we have been testing and expanding our presence on [LinkedIn](https://www.linkedin.com/company/the-turing-way) among professional networks.
+- **LinkedIn Page:** Since late 2023, we have been testing and expanding our presence on [LinkedIn](https://www.linkedin.com/company/the-turing-way) among professional networks.

 These social media platforms complement our primary communication channels, providing additional avenues (often requiring manual cross-posting) for community engagement and outreach.

 ## Asynchronous Communications

-In addition to our primary communication channels, we leverage various platforms for archiving, sharing, and preserving project-related outputs within _The Turing Way_ community, which serve as asynchronous communication channels.
+In addition to our synchronous communication channels, we leverage various platforms for archiving, sharing, and preserving project-related outputs within _The Turing Way_ community, which serve as asynchronous communication channels.

 ### Monthly Newsletters